taocpp/taopq/doc/Connection.md

     -> std::shared_ptr< tao::pq::transaction >;
 ```

-This is not a real transaction from the database's point of view, therefore calling the `commit()`- or `rollback()`-method on the transaction has no immediate effect on the database.
+:point_up: This is not a real transaction from the database's point of view, therefore calling the `commit()`- or `rollback()`-method on the transaction has no immediate effect on the database.
 However, calling either the `commit()`- or `rollback()`-method will end the transaction's logical lifetime and it will unregister itself from the connection.

 ### Creating a Database Transaction